MicrosoftDocs/windows-dev-docs/terminal/search.md

 ## Customize the search key binding

 You can open the search dialog with any key binding you feel comfortable with.
 This can be done by changing the key binding in your settings.json file that uses the `find` command.
-By default, this command is bound to `ctrl+shift+f`.
-The below key binding will bind `find` to `ctrl+f`, so when typing `ctrl+f`, the search dialog will open.
+By default, this command is bound to <kbd>ctrl+shift+f</kbd>.
+The below key binding will bind `find` to <kbd>ctrl+f</kbd>, so when typing <kbd>ctrl+f</kbd>, the search dialog will open.

 ```json
 { "command": "find", "keys": "ctrl+f" }